goeasy (TSE:GSY) PT Raised to C$220.00

-goeasy (TSE:GSY) had its price target lifted by National Bankshares from C$196.00 to C$220.00 in a research report issued to clients and investors on Friday, BayStreet.CA reports.
-The brokerage presently has an “outperform” rating on the stock.
-National Bankshares’ target price would indicate a potential upside of 20.28% from the company’s current price.
+goeasy (TSE:GSY) had its price target hoisted by National Bank Financial to C$220.00 in a research note published on Friday, Stock Target Advisor reports.
+They currently have an outperform rating on the stock.
+National Bank Financial also issued estimates for goeasy’s FY2023 earnings at $14.62 EPS.

-A number of other brokerages have also issued reports on GSY.
-Raymond James upped their target price on shares of goeasy from C$168.00 to C$182.00 and gave the company an “outperform” rating in a research note on Friday, August 6th.
-BMO Capital Markets upped their target price on shares of goeasy from C$166.00 to C$207.00 in a research note on Monday, August 9th.
-National Bank Financial upped their target price on shares of goeasy to C$196.00 and gave the company an “outperform” rating in a research note on Friday, August 6th.
-TD Securities assumed coverage on shares of goeasy in a research note on Wednesday, October 20th.
-They set a “buy” rating and a C$261.00 price objective on the stock.
-Finally, Desjardins increased their price objective on shares of goeasy from C$190.00 to C$202.00 and gave the stock a “buy” rating in a research note on Monday, October 18th.
-Seven analysts have rated the stock with a buy rating, According to data from MarketBeat, the stock currently has an average rating of “Buy” and an average target price of C$217.29.
+Other equities analysts also recently issued reports about the stock.
+National Bankshares lifted their target price on shares of goeasy from C$196.00 to C$220.00 and gave the stock an outperform rating in a research note on Friday.
+Raymond James upped their price objective on shares of goeasy from C$182.00 to C$207.00 and gave the stock an outperform rating in a research report on Friday.
+BMO Capital Markets upped their price objective on shares of goeasy from C$207.00 to C$226.00 and gave the stock a na rating in a research report on Friday.
+TD Securities started coverage on shares of goeasy in a report on Wednesday, October 20th.
+They issued a buy rating and a C$261.00 price target for the company.
+Finally, Desjardins raised their target price on shares of goeasy from C$190.00 to C$202.00 and gave the stock a buy rating in a research report on Monday, October 18th.
+Seven research analysts have rated the stock with a buy rating, According to data from MarketBeat, goeasy currently has an average rating of Buy and an average target price of C$217.29.

 goeasy Ltd. provides loans and other financial services to consumers in Canada.
 It also leases household products to consumers.
 The company operates through two segments, Easyfinancial and Easyhome.
 The Easyfinancial segment provides unsecured and real estate secured installment loans, and secured saving loans; loan protection plans; and an optional home and auto benefits products, which offers road side assistance and a suite of other support services, as well as credit monitoring services.